klarubbio/EyeTrack_HCIRA/README.md

 - Clearing the canvas - lines 139-148 in epog_example.py - The button press "c" clears the canvas and allows the user to start over.

 ### Project 1 Part 2 updates: Online recognition
 Not relevant as we did not reimplement online recognition.
 A pseudo-online recognition could be conducted by taking a gesture in the Python environment, then running it through the C++ code.
+The modifications to this can be viewed in the online recognition code, with a specific focus on main.cpp lines 55-77 and parseOneXML in parseXML.cpp.
+If you are viewing this on Github, here's a link: https://github.com/klarubbio/hcira_p1/tree/project2_mods.

 ### Project 1 Part 3 updates: offline recognition
 Not relevant as we did not implement a new offline recognition test.
 Some minor changes to the already existing code acommodated any differences in the uploaded xml files.